 Here is a sample of studies recently funded by the National MS Society on this now-mainstreamed area of gender research:

 - In the first effort of its kind in MS, Rhonda Voskuhl, MD (University of California, Los Angeles) is leading a team of investigators at 15 medical centers to conduct a two-year, controlled clinical trial of the oral sex hormone estriol added to standard therapy to treat MS. This study is based on a previous, smaller trial funded by the Society’s gender research initiative.
-Investigators are administering estriol along with glatiramer acetate or glatiramer acetate plus inactive placebo to 130 women with relapsing-remitting MS. If successful, this clinical trial could lay the groundwork for a larger, definitive trial that could lead to a new treatment option for women with MS. This study is being funded by the National MS Society in partnership with the Society’s Southern California chapter and the National Institute of Neurological Disorders and Stroke.
-Read more about this study.
+Investigators are administering estriol along with glatiramer acetate or glatiramer acetate plus inactive placebo to 150 women with relapsing-remitting MS. If successful, this clinical trial could lay the groundwork for a larger, definitive trial that could lead to a new treatment option for women with MS. This study is being funded by the National MS Society in partnership with the Society’s Southern California chapter and the National Institute of Neurological Disorders and Stroke.

 - Elizabeth P. Blankenhorn, PhD (Drexel University) is seeking to identify genes that are responsible for gender differences.
 Her team is taking a unique approach to try to separate the influences of genes versus hormones in mice with the MS-like disease EAE.
 Because of the similarities between the genetic material of mice and humans, the genes identified through this study will be directly testable in terms of their possible involvement in human MS. Previous research funded by the Society’s gender initiative identified a variation in a gene that controls a powerful immune messenger chemical called interferon (IFN) gamma.
 IFN gamma has been linked to immune attacks in MS, and these findings suggest that men have the gene variant that causes high levels of interferon gamma less often than women.